brandonpittman/site/src/routes/books/all-star-batman-and-robin-the-boy-wonder/index.md

 status: read
 ---

 Loved this book.
-It gets a bad wrap from wimps you can't take a joke.
+It gets a bad wrap from wimps who can't take a joke.